 - 1. During the clinical clerkship year and post-clerkship clinical experiences, clinical and educational student duty hours must be limited to no more than 80 hours per week, averaged over a four-week period, inclusive of all in-house clinical and educational activities including those completed virtually or in-person.
 Clerkship-based didactics, preceptor groups and ambulatory experiences all count toward the students' duty hours.
 Time spent studying (e.g., shelf exams, OSCEs, preparing for daily clinical activity) does not count toward a student's duty hours. - 2.
-Third- and fourth-year medical students on clinical rotations must have eight (8) hours off between scheduled clinical work and educational periods. - 3.
-Third- and fourth-year medical students must have at least 14 hours free of clinical and educational work after 24 hours of continuous on-site duty (in-house call). - 4.
-Third- and fourth-year medical students must be scheduled for a minimum of one day in seven that is free of clinical work and required education, when averaged over four weeks.
+Medical students in Phase 2 and Phase 3 of the curriculum who are on clinical rotations must have eight (8) hours off between scheduled clinical work and educational periods. - 3.
+Medical students in Phase 2 and Phase 3 of the curriculum must have at least 14 hours free of clinical and educational work after 24 hours of continuous on-site duty (in-house call). - 4.
+Medical students in Phase 2 and Phase 3 of the curriculum must be scheduled for a minimum of one day in seven that is free of clinical work and required education, when averaged over four weeks.
 Clerkship and sub-internship directors should stipulate the rules for their individual experiences in their orientation material. - a.
 These days off may include any weekend days that are free of clinical activity, (e.g., students on ambulatory rotations with weekends off will not receive additional week days free of clinical duties). - 5.
 Clinical and educational work periods for clinical medical students must not exceed 24 hours of continuous scheduled clinical work.
 Up to four (4) hours of additional time may be used for activities related to patient safety, such as providing effective transitions of care and/or education. - a.
 In some circumstances where third-year medical students are engaged in clinical work that involves continuous on-site clinical duty (i.e., call), students should be dismissed no later than midnight.
 In order for students to meet this 12 a.m. deadline, residents should not assign new patients to students after 10 p.m.
 These deadlines are intended to provide students enough time to finish write ups, discuss patients with their resident, read about their patients, and leave remaining time for an adequate amount of sleep for the next day's learning activities. - 6.
 Specific daily work schedules will vary by clerkship and are most appropriately determined by the clerkship director.